The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 Securing funding will allow also us to collaborate with a larger number of organisations that use Real Bread making in their work.

 We continue to seek more potential collaborators, for example NHS Trusts and occupational therapists.
 If your social enterprise or other organisation already helps people facing social exclusion to take advantage of the benefits of Real Bread making, or is planning to do so, please drop us a line: realbread [at] sustainweb.org

-You can download the PDF of the more detailed current plan for our proposed main work from July 2013-June 2016 here.
+You can download the PDF of the first version of the more detailed plan here.

 These are some key areas of our current work we would like to continue in order to build upon our successes to date.
 Again we are currently exploring funding opportunities and the work we are able to do will rely heavily upon the funding we are able to secure.